apollo-elements/apollo-elements/README.md

 ```

 ## 🗞 Bundling
+Apollo Elements uses `Object.fromEntries` and object spread syntax, so you may need to transpile and polyfill those features in these packages.

 Since Apollo client [cannot be imported directly into the browser](https://github.com/apollographql/apollo-client/issues/3047), you must transpile and bundle apollo-client in order to use it in your app.
 We recommend using [Rollup](https://rollupjs.com) for this.
 Your `rollup.config.js` might look something like this:

 ```js